openstack/charm-deployment-guide/deploy-guide/source/upgrade-openstack.rst

 This is the slowest method due to the need for each unit to be upgraded separately in addition to the required pause/resume management.
-However, it is the method that will result in the least downtime.
+However, it is the method that will result in the least downtime as clients will not be able to solicit a paused service.

 For example, to upgrade a three-unit nova-compute application from Ussuri to Victoria where ``nova-compute/0`` is the leader: